 Watch the LED indicators on the RC4Magic units.
 On the transmitter, be sure the RF Active indicator is slowly blinking, which means it has found a frequency and is transmitting.
 Then, see that the RF Active indicator is blinking twice as fast on the receiver.
 If it is, then the receiver has found and connected with the transmitter.
 Now check the receiver RF Data indicator.
 It should blink and shimmer with DMX activity.
 If it occasionally drops out or appears dim, then some DMX data packets are getting lost.
 In this case, try aiming the RF Hotspot differently and/or reducing the distance between the transmitter and receiver.
 Also, watch the speed of the receiver RSSI led, which indicates the strength of the radio signal.
 The faster the blink, the better the signal.
-If it is blinking so rapidly that it looks more like a flicker than a blink, then signal is excellent.

-You can also monitor radio activity with external test equipment.
-The low-cost Wi-Spy spectrum analyzer from www.metageek.net is particularly useful, and is available from RC4 Wireless.
+You can also monitor radio activity in the 2.4GHz rf band with external test equipment.
+The low-cost Wi-Spy spectrum analyzer from www.metageek.net is particularly useful.